-Immunotherapy.
-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
-Mifamurtide (Mepact) is a nonspecific immune system stimulator approved as a treatment for bone sarcoma in some countries but not in the United States.
+For bone sarcoma, mifamurtide (Mepact) is a nonspecific immune system stimulator approved as a treatment in some countries but not in the United States.

-Mifamurtide is not the only type of immunotherapy.
-Immunotherapy comes in many forms.
-Immune checkpoint inhibitors have created a lot of excitement in the field of cancer research.
+Another area of immunotherapy is immune checkpoint inhibitors, which have created a lot of excitement in the field of cancer research.
 These drugs block a specific molecule, which then takes the brakes off the immune system and allows the immune system to fight the cancer cells.
 The molecules that are blocked have names such as CTLA4, PD-1, OX40, LAG3, and TIM3.
 They have proved helpful in many other types of cancers.
-Such treatments are being tested in clinical trials in sarcomas.
+Checkpoint inhibitors are being tested in clinical trials in sarcomas.

-Vaccines against specific sarcoma proteins or other molecules are also being studied, often in addition to immune checkpoint inhibitors.
+Vaccines against specific sarcoma proteins or other molecules are another type of immunotherapy being studied, often in addition to immune checkpoint inhibitors.

 Learn more about the basics of immunotherapy.

 Targeted therapy.
-Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+As outlined in Types of Treatment, targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment is able to specifically block the growth and spread of cancer cells and limit damage to healthy cells.
 Regular chemotherapy can damage the DNA of both cancer cells and normal cells.
-For example, PARP (poly ADP-ribose polymerase) inhibitors are 1 type of targeted therapy being studied in the treatment of Ewing sarcoma.
+For example, PARP (poly ADP-ribose polymerase) inhibitors are a type of targeted therapy being studied in the treatment of Ewing sarcoma.
 Learn more about targeted treatments.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current bone sarcoma treatments to improve comfort and quality of life for patients.